Haoming02/All-in-One-Stable-Diffusion-Guide/Scripts/README.md

 ### Replacer.py
 - Replace a tag with another tag in the caption for all text files in a folder

+### ReplacerIdx.py
+- Replace a tag with another tag in the caption using index for all text files in a folder

 ### ReplacerRaw.py
 - Replace a plain string with another plain string in the caption for all text files in a folder